vickyteng/texas-plan-em/CICD.md

 ### Deploying to Heroku
-1. Create a new Heroku application, and push your application to a Git remote repository
+1. Create a new Heroku application and push your application to a Git remote repository.
+  If you do not provide a name for your application, Heroku will automatically generate a random one.

   ```
-  $ heroku create
+  $ heroku create [NAME]
   $ git push heroku master
   ```